andyli/blog/content/posts/2008/2008-10-11_seo-a-path-to-web-3.0-helping-machines-to-understand-us.md

-One of the proposed key concept of web 3.0 is machines will understand our web contents, or let say our contents will be formated to be understood by machines.
+One of the proposed key concept of web 3.0 is machines will understand our web contents, or let say our contents will be formatted to be understood by machines.
 Nowadays there is a technology "[semantic web][]" that introduces similar ideas.
 The idea is like improving usability of our web contents, not only to humans but to machines too.
-And that is what we are doing for SEO propose: one of the reasons we use div and css instead of table to build navigation menus, is to make sure Google understand which is menu and which is content.
+And that is what we are doing for SEO propose: one of the reasons we use div and CSS instead of table to build navigation menus, is to make sure Google understand which is menu and which is content.